sok-og-skriv/sok-og-skriv-web/docs/en/searching/plan-your-searches.md

 Listed below are some interdisciplinary databases that can be used as a starting point for searching before moving on to the field-specific databases:

 ::: eksempel
--_Oria_ is the research libraries’ search tool.
++ _Oria_ is the research libraries’ search tool.
 Here you will find, among others, textbooks, master theses, dissertations and journal articles.
--_Google Scholar_ is the academic collection of Google.
++ _Google Scholar_ is the academic collection of Google.
 It indexes scientific literature from scholarly archives and publishers.
 Most of the sources are reputable, but some might also be predatory – so be critical!
--_Idunn_ is Scandinavian University Press’ (Universitetsforlaget) digital publishing platform for academic journals and books.
++ _Idunn_ is Scandinavian University Press’ (Universitetsforlaget) digital publishing platform for academic journals and books.
 It is available in most libraries in Norway.
--The research archives _NORA_ and _Cristin (Current Research Information System in Norway)_ contains research done by the health and institute sector and the university and college sector.
++ The research archives _NORA_ and _Cristin (Current Research Information System in Norway)_ contains research done by the health and institute sector and the university and college sector.
 :::

 ## Finding good search tems